-12.2 laminar
+13.3 laminar

-12.2.1 bstep2d and bstep3d
+13.3.1 bstep2d and bstep3d

 This example implements a backward facing step.
-Furthermore, it is shown how checkpointing is used to regularly save the state of the simulation.
-The 2D geometry corresponds to Armaly et al. [11].
+Furthermore, it is shown how check-pointing is used to regularly save the state of the simulation.
+The 2D geometry corresponds to Armaly et al. [9].

-12.2.2 cavity2d and cavity3d
+13.3.2 cavity2d, cavity2dSolver and cavity3d

 This example illustrates a flow in a cuboid, lid-driven cavity.
 The 2D version also shows how to use the XML parameter files and has an example description file for OpenGPI.
 This example is available in two different versions for sequential and parallel use.
+The 2d-solver version illustrates the use of the solver class concept (cf. Chapter 11) together with the XML parameter interface.

-12.2.3 cylinder2d and cylinder3d
+13.3.3 cylinder2d and cylinder3d

 This example examines a steady flow past a cylinder placed in a channel.
 The cylinder is offset somewhat from the center of the flow to make the steady-state symmetrical flow unstable.
-At the inlet, a Poiseuille profile is imposed on the velocity, whereas the outlet implements a Dirichlet pressure condition set by p = 0, inspired by [59].
+At the inlet, a Poiseuille profile is imposed on the velocity, whereas the outlet implements a Dirichlet pressure condition set by p=0, inspired by [60].
 For high resolution, low latticeU, and enough time to converge, the results for pressure drop, drag and lift lie within the estimated intervals for the exact results.
 An unsteady flow with Karman vortex street can be created by changing the Reynolds number to Re=100.
 The 3D version also shows the usage of the STL-reader.
-The model was created using the open source CAD tool FreeCAD [6].
+The model was created using the open source CAD tool FreeCAD [4].

-12.2.4 poiseuille2d and poiseuille3d
+13.3.4 poiseuille2d and poiseuille3d

 For basic tests of boundary conditions, a comparison with analytical solutions is the easiest and most accurate approach.
 One of the fundamental applications of fluid dynamics is that of laminar flow of a Newtonian fluid in a circular pipe.
 This is known as Poiseuille flow.
-The analytical solution is easily found and is therefore a common benchmark case (see Figure 12.1).
+The analytical solution is easily found and is therefore a common benchmark case (see Figure 13.2).
 It is also one of the first examples in most fluid dynamics text books for the application of the principles of fluid dynamics.
 The extension of the Poiseuille flow in a round pipe from 2D to 3D is trivial, consequently it is also an ideal test case for curved boundaries in 3D as well.

-Figure 12.1: poiseuille3d geometry with boundary patches and velocity profile.
+Figure 13.2: poiseuille3d geometry with boundary patches and velocity profile.